andreawynn/andrea-old-website/red_riding_hood.md

 <br><br>
 This project started as a competition submission for the TechPointX SOS Challenge in the summer of 2020.
 This challenge sought to bring students together to address novel challenges presented by the COVID-19 pandemic.
 After the conclusion of the challenge, I am continuing to work on this project with my team members in the hopes that this app will benefit food banks both during and after this crisis.
 <br><br>
+The Red Riding Hood app won the SOS challenge in the Community-Based Nonprofits category (out of 10 teams) with a perfect technical score and the highest overall score of any team in the competition (with 90+ teams competing in 9 different categories).
+The judges awarded this score for the seamless and intuitive user flow.
+Additionally, the project was presented to Governor Eric Holcomb of Indiana State, who commended this project for its timely and effective solution to a pressing issue caused by COVID-19.
+<br><br>
 See more details about this project, as well as the SOS Challenge submission on DevPost, in the Project Links below.

 ### Project Links